-This article was first published by EG - @EGPropertyNews – on 25 March 2024 (here).
+This article was first published by Estates Gazette on 25 March 2024 (here).
 It is reproduced with their permission.
+The Terrorism (Protection of Premises) Act became law on 3 April 2025, and the article has been updated accordingly.

 As the retail, hospitality and leisure sectors battle with rising costs and diminishing profits across the UK, Nikki Powell looks at the financial implications of compliance with Martyn's Law.

-Otherwise known as the Terrorism (Protection of Premises) Bill, Martyn's Law is named after Martyn Hett, one of the people who lost their lives in the 2017 Manchester Arena bombing.
-Fourteen further terror attacks have since occurred in the UK.
+Otherwise known as the Terrorism (Protection of Premises) Act, Martyn's Law is named after Martyn Hett, one of the people who lost their lives in the 2017 Manchester Arena bombing.
+Fifteen further terror attacks have since occurred in the UK.

-The Bill seeks to enhance security and mitigate the risk of future terrorism attacks in public venues across the UK.
-When implemented, the Bill will have a significant impact on businesses operating public spaces, including hospitality venues and retail space.
+The Act seeks to enhance security and mitigate the risk of future terrorism attacks in public venues across the UK.
+Once implemented, the Act will have a significant impact on businesses operating public spaces, including hospitality venues and retail space.
 Without doubt, everyone in the sector recognises they have an obligation to protect their staff and customers.
-However, it would seem that Martyn's Law will place frontline retail staff and their employers at the centre of protecting public safety from future terrorist incidents.
+However, it seems that Martyn's Law will place frontline retail staff and their employers at the centre of protecting public safety from future terrorist incidents.

 Who is affected?